Jeff, Who Lives at Home: Plot

 Interspersed within the main story is the story of Sharon, who is at work, frustrated with her unfulfilled life, and dissatisfied with her sons.
 The doldrum is interrupted when a paper airplane with a drawing of a flower lands in her cubicle, followed by an anonymous co-worker claiming in an instant message to be a secret admirer.
 Sharon spends the day trying to deduce their identity.
 Confiding her frustrations to colleague and friend Carol, she reveals that she has not dated since her husband's death.

 Carol encourages her to warm up to the attention she is receiving.
 Sharon is surprised and confused when the admirer turns out to be Carol herself, and though neither believe themselves to be attracted to their own gender, Carol appeals to Sharon's desire to become close with someone who truly understands her.
 At that moment, a fire alarm goes off and ceiling sprinklers activate; this is an enlightening moment for Sharon who sets off with Carol on an impulsive trip to New Orleans.

 Jeff, Pat, Linda, Sharon, and Carol converge on a bridge, getting stuck in standstill traffic.
 Pat exits the taxi and runs through the cars to tell Linda how he feels, passing Carol's car; Sharon sees and runs after him, followed by Carol.
 As Jeff muses to the cab driver about how seeking his destiny is not very exciting, he sees a helicopter flying overhead.
 He jumps out of the taxi and also runs through the cars, passing Pat, who was sharing his feelings with Linda when Sharon and Carol arrive.

 Jeff continues running, seeing the cause of the traffic is an accident in which a car plummeted over the side of the bridge.
 He dives into the water, rescuing two children and their father; when Jeff then fails to resurface Pat dives in and rescues him.
-The group reconciles after the ordeal, we see Sharon celebrating her birthday and Pat and Linda appear to be faring better in their marriage.
+The group reconciles after the ordeal: Sharon celebrates her birthday and Pat and Linda appearing to fare better in their marriage.
 Jeff sees a news report about his heroics, and learns that the father of the kids he rescued was also named Kevin; now with a sense of purpose, he grabs some wood glue and fixes the shutter.